Polymer/old-docs-site/articles/webview.md

 ## Minimum Android and SDK versions

-To gain native browser support for all of the web component APIs (HTML Imports, Custom elements, `<template>`, Shadow DOM), it's important to target **Android L (SDK version 20)**, where **Chrome 36.0.0.0** is the default WebView.
+To gain native browser support for all of the web component APIs (HTML Imports, Custom elements, `<template>`, Shadow DOM), you need Chrome 36+.
+That's why it's important to target **Android L (SDK version 21)**, where **Chrome 37.0.0.0** is the default WebView.
 Targeting pre-Android L means you'll be need {{site.project_title}}'s polyfills and won't see the awesome performance benefits of native browser support.

 **Note** {{site.project_title}} does work under Android 4.4.3+, but it will use the polyfills.
 KitKat ships with a Chromium-based WebView, but it is version 33.0.0.0.
 {: .alert .alert-info }